All of Australia is burning? How maps can mislead

 As their name suggests, thermal images measure how hot or cold everything in the frame is.
 Active fires are detected as “hotspots” and mapped as points on the surface.

-While reflective imagery is only useful when obtained by a satellite during daytime, thermal hotspots can be measured at night – doubling our capacity to observe active fires.
+While reflective imagery is only useful when obtained by a satellite during daytime, thermal hotspots can be measured at night—doubling our capacity to observe active fires.

-Geoscience Australia’s Digital Earth hotspots service shows hotspots across the continent in the last 72 hours.
+Geoscience Australia’s Digital Earth hotspots service shows hotspots across the continent in the past 72 hours.
 It’s worth reading the “about” section to learn the limitations or potential for error in the map.

 When hotspots, which show “hot” pixels, are shown as extremely big icons, or are collected over long periods, the results can be deceiving.
 They can indicate a much larger area to be under fire than what is really burning.